Spring 2012 Innovation Grant Winners

 For 14 years, the Innovation Grant Program has provided seed money to implement many exciting and effective campus projects proposed by Goucher students, faculty, and staff.

 Past projects include Goucher's recycling and composting initiatives, a program to support academics in the Baltimore City public schools, a faculty/staff yoga class, a clean stream project on campus, and the support and expansion of study-abroad opportunities.

 Funded by the Office of the President, grants generally range between $200 and $5,000.
 The typical project is awarded between $1,000 to $2,000.
 This year, 14 excellent project proposals were submitted.

 The selection process was very competitive, but the following four projects were chosen to receive Innovation Grants this semester:

 Getting to Know Baltimore One Saturday at a Time: Unique Neighborhoods, Engaged Citizens

-Awarded to: Nina Kasniunas, assistant professor of political science
+Awarded to: Nina Kasniunas, associate professor of political science

 Purpose: To establish a monthly program through which faculty in the Political Science and International Relations departments invite students to a Saturday lunch in one of Baltimore's many neighborhoods.